 Town of Victoria Park

-The resident workers in the Town of Victoria Park have a higher proportion of people using public transport to get to work than Western Australia.
+Within the Town of Victoria Park, there is a higher proportion of resident All industries workers using public transport to get to work than the Western Australia workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the Town of Victoria Park's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.